flinker-app/docs/docs/ifc-viewer-excel-security-faq.md

 ---
 # Security FAQ — Flinker IFC Viewer for Microsoft 365

-*Architecture summary: the IFC Viewer is a client-side Microsoft 365 add-in.
+Architecture summary: the IFC Viewer is a client-side Microsoft 365 add-in.
 IFC files, geometry, property sets and documents are processed in the browser and remain in the customer's tenant or on the user's device.
 Flinker operates no project-data repository and receives no model content.
-Full data flow:&#x20;*[https://docs.flinker.app/docs/ifc-viewer-architecture-and-data-protection.html](https://docs.flinker.app/docs/ifc-viewer-architecture-and-data-protection.html)
+Full data flow: [https://docs.flinker.app/docs/ifc-viewer-architecture-and-data-protection.html](https://docs.flinker.app/docs/ifc-viewer-architecture-and-data-protection.html)

 ## How are updates delivered and digitally signed?